 When you find yourself lusting after Katy Perry’s signature purple-lavender pixie or Kelly Osbourne’s lavender toned locks, you know it’s about time to jump on the bandwagon — lavender is the new in!
-Lavender is so versatile and goes with a lot of tones, we can’t blame why a lot of people including celebs venture in this gorgeous hybrid of purple.
+Lavender is so versatile and goes with a lot of tones, we can’t blame why a lot of people including celebs venture into this gorgeous hybrid of purple.

 - Top Lavender Hairstyles